guillaume-gomez/MathGame/readme.md

 [Official library site](http://sfgui.sfml-dev.de/)

 **After these installations => `sudo ldconfig`**
-This will tell your system to creates the necessary links and cache to the most recent shared libraries found
+This will tell your system to create the necessary links and cache to the most recent shared libraries found

 ## Compile Math Game
 ### Through code::blocks